syncfusion-content/fileformat-docs/File-Formats/DocIO/convert-markdown-to-word-document-in-csharp.md

         //Save the stream as a Word document in the local machine.
         Save(stream, "MarkdownToWord.docx");
     }
-//Please refer the below link to save Word document in UWP platform
+//Please refer to the following link to save the Word document in UWP platform
 //https://help.syncfusion.com/file-formats/docio/create-word-document-in-uwp#save-word-document-in-uwp
 }
 {% endhighlight %}